Seattle Aquarium#11 in Best Things To Do in Seattle

 For a glimpse under the sea, head to the Seattle Aquarium, which sits along the waterfront just a few blocks west of the Seattle Art Museum.
 It may not be as impressive as other cities' aquariums, but Seattle's facility offers a wonderful introduction to northwestern sea life.
-The highlight of your visit will most likely be the "Window on Washington Waters" exhibit, which features aquatic animals native to the surrounding area.
-Other points of interest include a coral reef tank and a kid-friendly touch tank, where your little ones can shake hands with starfish and sea cucumbers.
-And don't miss your chance to get the fish-eye view from the aquarium's underwater observation dome.
+The highlight of your visit will most likely be the "Window on Washington Waters" exhibit, which houses aquatic animals native to the surrounding area in a 120,000-gallon tank.

 More Best Things To Do in Seattle

 Since 1907, this bustling market near the downtown waterfront has been the go-to place for local produce.
 Today, you can find almost everything, from local artwork to vinyl records.
 Plus, the flower market is a particular must-see, according to reviewers.
 Though Pike Place Market is one of the most tourist-heavy attractions in Seattle (plan to run into crowds, especially during the weekend) that's no reason to scratch it off your to-do list.
 Recent visitors said the abundance of vendors and lively atmosphere make it an experience you shouldn't pass up, no matter how busy it gets.

 The streets surrounding Pike Place Market are peppered with restaurants and coffee shops, and there's an information booth just west of the marketplace at First Avenue.
 If you want a little help navigating the massive market, guided tours and food tours are available from third-party companies.
 You can find a list on the market's website here.

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.